Official websites use .mil

 Whole of government support entered new territory with COVID-19.
 DLA played a critical role combating the virus from the earliest outbreaks in the Republic of Korea to the latest shipment of federally provided at-home test kits.
 Ensuring military and family members had protective equipment, ventilators, and vaccines was only part of the mission.
 The agency also applied its acquisition expertise to mission assignments from the Department of Health and Human Services and Federal Emergency Management Agency.
 At the same time, it equipped hospitals deployed to America’s hardest-hit cities, supported sailors on vessels stricken with the virus, and managed protective equipment data for the Defense Department.

 On Oct.
 1, 2021, with the pandemic quelled but not eliminated, the Defense Logistics Agency celebrated 60 years supporting the warfighter.
 As America’s combat logistics support agency, DLA continues to provide the military services and other partners superior acquisition and logistics services.

 Interested in the histories of some of DLA's major subordinate commands?
 Visit the following pages to learn more about specific parts of DLA, or choose one of the installation graphics to get a glimpse of their story.

 Strategic plans set the agency's long-term goals.
 Learn more about DLA's current strategic plan, or view previous plans:

-All eight of DLA's Joint Meritorious Unit Awards have been earned since the agency was designated a combat support agency.
+All nine of DLA's Joint Meritorious Unit Awards have been earned since the agency was designated a combat support agency.
 The first recognized performance during the Gulf War.
 Subsequent awards recognized either support to named operations, whole of government responses, or significant savings.